Updated on September 21st, 2023

 What is Iceland famous for?
 If you have read any of my recent blog posts, you will know that I fell hard for Iceland.
 Was it the spectacular landscapes?
 Probably!
 The amazing waterfalls?
 Definitely!
 The interesting wildlife?
 For sure.
 The people, culture & their attitude to life?
 100% YES!
 But if you still need convincing, here are my top 25 reasons which will make you fall in love with this unique and fascinating country too.”

 OK, I’ll say it, Iceland, the Land of Fire & Ice!
 I’ve tried to avoid using that phrase as I have seen & read it so much while doing my research around this amazing country.
 But as this is a summary of all the reasons you need to visit Iceland, it seemed appropriate to join the crowd!

 But Iceland is so much more than that.
 It is mind-boggling landscapes, beautiful people & fascinating history.
 It is steaming earth & exploding volcanoes, freezing glaciers & majestic waterfalls, relaxing lagoons & unique equine beasts… & I could go on for days!

 To read all about how I fell in love with Iceland, check out my blog post – A Yoga Retreat in Iceland – Finding Freedom Again.
-If you fancy joining the same yoga retreat next year, there’s a trip going on 28th May 2022.
-Click on this link for all the details & a $100 discount (if you book before 15th January).
+If you fancy joining the same yoga retreat next year, then click on this link for all the details.
 But before you do, here are my top 25 reasons why you will be head over heels too.

 This post may contain affiliate links.
 By using these, Sue Where Why What may receive a small commission.
 You will not pay any extra charges for this.
 My opinions, reviews & recommendations remain my own.
 For more information see my disclosure.